commissaire inspector dottore

 cid is a bibliography of detective-inspector police procedurals, and of their translations into selected European languages (Danish, English, French, German, Icelandic, Italian, Polish, Spanish, and Swedish.
 Also included is a selected bibliography of secondary scholarly work on crime fiction, especially procedurals.

-The definition of a detective-inspector novel is discussed at length in the linked essay: basically, it's a crime novel that involves a police investigation, includes a substantial amount of teamwork and law-enforcement routine, but also features a central character who is a middle manager.
+The definition of a detective-inspector novel is discussed at length in a stand-alone essay.
+Basically, it's a crime novel (a "procedural") that involves a police investigation, includes a substantial amount of teamwork and law-enforcement routine, but also features a central character who is a middle manager.
 The basis of inclusion, though, always comes down to whether I think a text or series is of interest, and I stretch this definition liberally at its margins.

 Most of the novels listed here belong to series, which seems to be the natural form for crime fiction generally, but especially for procedurals.
-The team that's worked together for a while, belongs to an entrenched bureaucracy, and is enmeshed in a city, has opportunities (at least in fiction) for repeated adventures.
+The team that's worked together for a while, belongs to an entrenched bureaucracy, and is usually enmeshed in a city, has opportunities (at least in fiction) for repeated adventures.
 As an outgrowth of earlier consulting-detective and private-eye literature, detective-inspector procedurals, like their forbears, naturally run to many sequential volumes.

 cid is limited to novels (text or graphic).
 Many short stories, feature films, television series, and even some plays and works in other media could be included, but life is short and the project unfinishable as it is.
 I actually take consolation in its unfinishability: the detective-inspector genre is apparently inexhaustible and continually productive.